arya-advaith/Huckel/README.md

-# DISCLAIMER: IT IS BEST SUITED TO READ THIS FILE AT https://github.com/arya-advaith/Huckel/ .
-This code is written in C :/
+# DISCLAIMER: IT IS BEST SUITED TO READ THIS FILE AT https://github.com/arya-advaith/Huckel/.

 # Hückel Method Matrix Solver